choldgraf/choldgraf.github.io/blog/2022/cloud-services-academia.md

 ```

 However, asking a student to learn and run your cloud infrastructure is also a risky move.
-Students move on, and dev-ops skills are in high demand.
+Students move on, and DevOps skills are in high demand.
 What happens if you lose that person, or if your grant runs out?

 **Researchers need others to manage cloud infrastructure for them**.